yanisounas/MicroFramework/README.md

 File Architecture
 -----------------

-First thing first you have to create your app folder:
+First things first you need to create your app folder:

     .
     ├── app